richgel999/CppSPMD_Fast/README.md

 - The float4 header is only for testing/debugging/porting use.
 It takes forever to compile in release and is quite slow (several times slower than just plain C code).
 Most of the demo's compilation time is spent on float4.

 - Each SIMD ISA is a single self-contained header file.
-I plan on separating out some of the common SPMD conditional bits that are almost exactly the same between headers.
-(But, single header with no dependencies is so appealing, so maybe not.)

 - If you want to do an SPMD break on a conditional, it's more efficient to use spmd_if_break(cond); than an SPMD_IF and a separate call to spmd_break().